 Take some walks in Tokyo and find the perfect route

-It was always either fashion or manga/anime or the latest crazy things and novelties released in Japan.
-If I were to make a guide of my own I wanted it to turn out exactly like the guys over at Monocle did it.
-No matter what city the approach to present the most beautiful places and aim for the ones which have a story behind them.
-Will the definitely buy all the other entries of Monocle’s city guides as well.
+It was always either fashion or manga/anime or the latest crazy thing and novelties released in Japan.
+If I were to make a guide of my own I wanted it to turn out exactly like this one.
+No matter what city, I love the approach to present the most beautiful places and the ones which have a story behind them.
+Will definitely buy all the other entries of Monocle’s city guides as well.

-- Buy The Monocle Travel Guide To Tokyo at Amazon
+- Buy The Monocle Travel Guide To Tokyo at Gestalten